Astron/astron.docs/github.io/docs/astron/en/master/10-client.md

 ## Section 0: Abstract ##

-This page describes the protocol used by clients to communicate with an Astron cluster.
+This document describes the protocol used by clients to communicate with an Astron cluster.
 This should not be confused with the _internal protocol_, which is used by Astron servers to communicate amongst themselves.
 Instead, the client protocol is used by game clients (running on the players' computers) to communicate